jay-curtis/post-install-config/README.md

 </p>
 <p>
 Having laid the foundation with "Roles," "Departments," and "Teams," I made two separate agents or employees with differing access levels and differing departments.
 The first agent account  was for "Jane Doe."
-The second agent account had the name of "John Doe."
+The second account was for "John Doe."
 I gave Jane's account access to the "Supreme Admin" role, the "SysAdmin" department, and to the "Online Banking" team.
-In regards to John Doe, on the other hand, I only gave his account limited access within the "Support" department and with "read-only" privileges.
+In regards to John Doe, on the other hand, I only gave his account limited access with the "Support" department and with "read-only" privileges.
 </p>
 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>